ACEnglish/truvari/docs/api/truvari.examples.rst

 Truvari API QuickStart
 ======================

 Truvari provides functionality to facilitate the comparison of structural variants (SVs) in VCF variant records.
 Developers can easily leverage this functionality by replacing calls to `pysam.VariantFile` with `truvari.VariantFile`.
-The `truvari.VariantFile` retains all `pysam` functionality except for context managers (i.e., `with` statements).
+The `truvari.VariantFile` retains all `pysam` functionality.

 .. code-block:: python